Up to 60% off sofas & mattresses — limited‑time deals.

 Deep, plush lounge feel Low back height reduces upright support

-Modular layout concept Repositioning takes effort due to size
+Modular layout concept Repositioning takes effort because of the size

 No assembly required Fabric maintenance is more involved than wipe-clean options